Kinovea/Kinovea/readme.md

 - Kinovea.FileBrowser, Kinovea.Updater
 - Kinovea

 The lower projects are dependent on the upper ones so you can pinpoint the problems.
-Usually Kinovea.Video.FFMpeg is the usual suspect.
+Kinovea.Video.FFMpeg is the usual suspect.
 Make sure you have all the requirements as described above.